bj600800/FAST-flow/README.md

 # FAST-flow
-Functional Assessment and Screening for Testing Workflow
+Functional Assessment and Screening for Enzyme Testing Workflow